twittercounter/development-method/README.md

 The scrum-master is in charge of [assigning points to each story](#points).
 If however the scrum-master doesn't feel confident in assigning points to a story, he will consult a member of the team.

 ### Points <a name="points"></a>###

-Every developer is responsible for assigning points to the tickets they own, based on the amount of effort they estimate they need to complete the story.
-Preferably this is done as soon as the story is added, so that the scrum-master can use this information during the planning of the next sprint.

 We use a linear point system that looks this:
 * __0 points:__ Quick fixes or implementations, everything from 1 minute to 15 minutes